MattMills/stellarstellaris/readme.md

 Simple hack works for me for now, improves the UI responsiveness with lag spikes every 7 frames instead of continuously.

+Note to future self: Might make sense to check the current pop count on planet before enabling this.

 ### CGuiObject::KillObject
  **partially implemented**